mmagicgit/anstoss-online-tools/README.md

 # anstoss-online-tools
-Simple range calculation for Anstoss Online
+Some simple tools for Anstoss Online